Abraham Lincoln will forever, and rightly so, be known as the great emancipator.

 The one thing that everyone knows about Lincoln is that he did, indeed, free the slaves.

-In fact, it was September 22, 1862, President Abraham Lincoln issued a preliminary Emancipation Proclamation, freeing more than three million black slaves in the Confederate states as of January 1, 1863.
+In fact, it was on September 22, 1862, President Abraham Lincoln issued a preliminary Emancipation Proclamation, freeing more than three million black slaves in the Confederate states as of January 1, 1863.

 It was reported by the archives that from the first days of the Civil War, slaves had acted to secure their liberty.
 The Emancipation Proclamation confirmed their insistence that the war for the Union must become a war for freedom.
 It added moral force to the Union’s cause and strengthened the Union both militarily and politically.
 As a milestone along the road to slavery’s final destruction, the Emancipation Proclamation has assumed a place among the great documents of human freedom.